Introducing Friends To Boating

 - Life jackets for all ages: If you are inviting guests with kids aboard, you'll need to know the ages and approximate weight of the kids in order to ensure you have properly sized life jackets available.
 If you don't already own child- or youth-sized life jackets, you can borrow one for the day through the BoatUS Foundation's Life Jacket Loaner Program, which has over 500 locations all over the country.
 See www.BoatUS.com/Foundation to find one near you.

-Hitting the road with a trailer that is properly matched and secured to the vehicle helps assure a trouble-free trip
+A trailer that is properly matched and secured to the vehicle helps assure a trouble-free trip

-It's all in the preparation.
 To toss a line accurately, and have it arrive at its destination, follow these four simple steps

 Too fast and BANG.
 Too slow and you lose control.
 Here's how to dock an outboard with finesse